mahi97/mahi-log/_posts/2020-10-30-neural-turing-machine.md

 **My Open Questions?**
-  1. What is the true role of memory in deep learning?
+  1. What is the actual role of memory in deep learning?
-  2. How can memory be traded with learnable parameter?
+  2. How can memory be traded with learnable parameters?
   3. What is the best way to utilize memory?
-  4. How the data is encoded, stored and extracted in the memory?
+  4. How is the data encoded, stored, and extracted in the memory?
   5. Can we learn the memory size and structures too?